Have you ever played a board game with a child?

 - Peter was strong in power and commitment (Matthew 14:28; Matthew 26:69–75), yet weak in wisdom (John 18:10–11).

 - Jonah was strong in wisdom (Jonah 3:5) and power (Jonah 1:16), but weak in commitment (Jonah 1:3).

 Are you ready to grow more?
 Are you prepared to give yourself an honest evaluation and determine areas in which God can bring you closer to the center?
+Are you ready to dive in and discover your gifts?
 My friend, it’s time to approach the starting line . . .
 God is waiting for you there!

 Schwarz, C. A. (2001).
 The 3 colors of ministry.
 St. Charles, IL: ChurchSmart Resources.